vitobotta/hetzner-k3s/README.md

 - 0.4.0
   - Ensure the masters are removed from the API load balancer before deleting the load balancer
   - Ensure the servers are removed from the firewall before deleting it
+  - Allow using an environment variable to specify the Hetzner token

 - 0.3.9
   - Add command "version" to print the version of the tool in use